 In the area of Natural Systems of Distributed Information Processing we study the computational properties of social, neuronal or biological systems.
-They all share: 1. memory and learning are distributed processes, 2. they are robust to death and failures of their individuals, 3. their properties (adaptive, cognitive or cultural intelligence) emerge from the interaction of system’s elements.
+They all share: 1. memory and learning are distributed processes, 2. they are robust to death and failures of their individuals, 3. their properties (adaptive, cognitive or cultural intelligence) emerge from the interaction of system’s agents.
 One open line of work focus on cultural evolution process and social learning in communities of human beings.
 Culture is distributed information, transmitted through imitation and other forms of social learning.
 Humans learn things from others, improve and transmit them to the next generation.
-The ability to acquire behaviors based on the experience of others leads to the cultural evolution process.
-In particular researches, we look for social learning factors that alter the learning expected by the individual experience.
+We are interested in social learning factors that alter the learning expected by the individual experience.

 Selected works on Journals and Conferences

 M. Geier, D. González Márquez, E. Mocskos